kaichen23/steer-bench/README.md

 ## Citation
 ```
-@article{chen2024susceptible,
+@article{chen2025steer,
-  title={How Susceptible are Large Language Models to Ideological Manipulation?},
+  title={STEER-BENCH: A Benchmark for Evaluating the Steerability of Large Language Models},
-  author={Chen, Kai and He, Zihao and Yan, Jun and Shi, Taiwei and Lerman, Kristina},
+  author={Chen, Kai and He, Zihao and Shi, Taiwei and Lerman, Kristina},
-  journal={arXiv preprint arXiv:2402.11725},
+  journal={arXiv preprint arXiv:2505.20645},
-  year={2024}
+  year={2025}
 }
 ```